Our Approach to Responsible Mining

 Eldorado works to manage our water consumption while collaborating with local communities and governments by:

-• Giving preference to dry-stack tailings, where possible
+• Giving preference to dry-stack tailings in mine design, where feasible

 • Recycling water at our sites